-Bombardier Recreational Products Inc. ("BRP") warrants its model-year 2013 Sea-Doo personal watercraft sold by authorized BRP Dealers (as defined below) in the fifty United States and in Canada from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its model-year 2014 Sea-Doo personal watercraft sold by authorized BRP Dealers (as defined below) in the United States of America ("USA") and in Canada from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the Sea-Doo personal watercraft was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the Sea-Doo personal watercraft has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-All genuine BRP parts and accessories, unless otherwise specified, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2013 Sea-Doo personal watercraft, carry the same warranty as that of the personal watercraft.
+Except if otherwise specified, all genuine BRP parts and accessories installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2014 Sea-Doo personal watercraft, carry the same warranty as that of the personal Sea-Doo watercraft.